-VPLS is a Leyer 2 VPN technology.
-Becuase of its Layer 2 nature, “MAC Learning” is very important for VPLS.
+VPLS is a Layer 2 VPN Technology.
+Because of its Layer 2 nature, “MAC Learning” is very important for VPLS.
 So, how does VPLS learn MAC Addresses?

 Basically, MAC Learning is done from the Source of the packets always.
-The Source MAC Address and its Port is recorded and when there is a packet to this source, the packet send without flooding to the exact destination.
-Because, this destination is recorded before.
+The Source MAC Address and its Port is recorded and when there is a packet to this node, the packet is sent directly to the exact destination.

-Let’s talk this on an example.
+Let’s talk VPLS MAC Learning on an example.
 There is a VPLS topology below.
 We will quickly cover how VPLS MAC Learning is done on this VPLS topology.

-Note : Here, the bracnhes are connected SAPs.
-This is an Alcatel-Lucent term used for custoemer faced interfaces.
+Note : Here, the branches are connected to the SAPs.
+This is a Nokia term used for customer faced interfaces.
 This is a normal interface in Cisco and other networks.

 Think about that, a device in Brach A sending a packet to a device in Branch C.

 At the beginning, the MAC tables (FDBs) are empty.
-So, PE-A Router, sends the packet through all the LSPs.
+So, PE-A Router, sends the packet through all the related SAPs and SDPs (LSPs).
 This is flooding like in Ethernet Switches.

 The first packet is sent and received.
 So, the Source Port and MAC Address is recorded to MAC Tables (FDBs).

-Now, think about that, a device in Branch C, is sending a packet to a device in Branch A. Router PE-C has the destination MAC address and port number for this interface that connects to the customer anymore.
-So, without flooding the packet, it will send the packet to the exact destination.
-This time, Router PE-B do not get the packet.
+Now, think about that, PE-C is sending a packet to PE-A. Router PE-C knows the destination MAC address and port number for this interface that connects to the customer anymore.
+So, without flooding the packet, it will send the packet directly to the exact destination.
+This time, only the real destination, PE-A will receive the packet.
+PE-B do not receive this packet.